omnia520/StellarHarmony/README.md

 Harmony calculates on-chain metrics per worker and per month:

 - Tasks completed
-- Tasks OK / minor issue / major error
+- Tasks OK / rejected
-- Average completion time
+- Completion rate
-- Points earned (performance score)
+- Total earnings (performance score)

 All of this is stored on Soroban contracts and mirrored in SQL for analytics and Power BI dashboards.

-> Companies move from “I *feel* you’re not performing” to “Here is your **clear performance history**, stored on-chain.”
+> Companies move from "I *feel* you're not performing" to "Here is your **clear performance history**, stored on-chain."

 ---